How do money transfers compare vs. banks when sending as a small business?

 A decade ago, the first port of call for many small businesses when transferring money or paying suppliers in other countries would have been the banks.
 With competition intensifying and money transfer providers now offering the same, and, in most instances, cheaper international money transfer services, customers have far more options to choose from.

 However, the greater range of choice means you also need to consider all your options carefully.
 Costs vary widely, particularly between the banks and money transfer providers, and you could stand to save hundreds of pounds per transaction.

-Money transfer providers specialise in helping their clients make international payments as cheaply, quickly and efficiently as possible around the world.
+Money transfer providers specialise in helping their clients make the cheapest, best and fastest international transfers around the globe.
 This contrasts with banks, which offer a much wider range of financial services, of which international payments is just one.
 By using a money transfer provider, you get access to their specialised focus, global currency expertise and customer support set up specifically to help you transfer funds internationally.

 Money transfer services are able to keep their costs down because they have lower overheads than the banks.
 They have taken full advantage of technological innovation; setting up online businesses that are available 24/7 and require less costly on-the-ground infrastructure to do business.
 As a result, they can charge a fraction of what banks have traditionally charged.